-Camp Diul e rioje G L DEPT SEC CLASS .
-LEVEL DESCRIPTION 10 25 10312 1-Beg 14x22 Poster showing what you learned at camp, including workshops you attended throughout the week 10 25 10313 2-Beg 14x22 Poster designed to recruit other 4-H members into the Residential Camping Program 10 25 10314 3-Int Story on something learned at camp that you can apply to camp when you become a counselor 10 25 10315 4-Int Sample of completed activity (leather craft, handicraft, etc.) 10 25 10316 5-Adv Story detailing situations that arose during your time as a camp counselor 10 25 10317 6-Adv Display on some of the following counselor activities: what leadership skills were developed, positive interaction with adult leaders/Extension staff, activities from the workshop/committee assigned, recruitment of new counselors, or any other pertinent information
+Camp Diule e Projec JL DEPT SEC CLASS LEVEL DESCRIPTION 10 25 10312 1-Beg 14x22 Poster showing what you learned at camp, including workshops you attended throughout the week 10 25 10313 2-Beg 14x22 Poster designed to recruit other 4-H members into the Residential Camping Program 10 25 10314 3-Int Story on something learned at camp that you can apply to camp when you become a counselor 10 25 10315 4-Int Sample of completed activity (leather craft, handicraft, etc.) 10 25 10316 5-Adv Story detailing situations that arose during your time as a camp counselor 10 25 10317 6-Adv Display of counselor activities: leadership skills developed, positive interaction with adult leaders/Extension staff, activities from workshop/committee, recruitment of new counselors, etc.